DIRKMJK/limepy/README.md

 my_survey = Survey(df, my_structure)
 ```

+If you wish to remove html tags from the questions, set strip_tags=True.

 Note: if you use a merged dataframe (for example, data from various versions of the same questionnaire), you should reset the index before creating a Survey object.

 ## Get list of questions with metadata